gretagrassmann/The-role-of-hydropathy-in-the-prediction-of-core-interacting-residues/README.md

 1. Starting from the L_hydrophobicity_scale, hydropathy complementarity can be defined as in the Figure:
 <img src="https://github.com/gretagrassmann/The-role-of-hydropathy-in-the-prediction-of-core-interacting-residues/blob/main/Figures/Figure2.png" width="700">

-Define an appropriate hydropaty complementarity formula for the other hydropathy scales.
+Define an appropriate hydropathy complementarity formula for the other hydropathy scales.
 > :wink: **Tip**: Residues with similar hydropathy values (both high or low) have stronger interactions compared to those between residues with opposing hydropathy characteristics.

 2. Write new hr.txt files using these new values.
 Use the residues names contained in the dataset.txt file.